 There is no better way to explore Sugarite Canyon State Park than on horseback.
 The park is home to 13 miles of trails that welcome equestrians of all ages.
 The Ponderosa Horse Camp staging area offers a central point for parking horse trailers and preparing for your ride.
 Corrals are available for reservation.
 From this location, horses and riders can access the Ponderosa Ridge Trail, Opportunity Trail, Lake Maloya Trail, and Wapiti Trail.
 These trails connect to provide access to Little Horse Mesa, the shores of Lake Maloya, and the surrounding wilderness.

 Lake Maloya Fishing

-The New Mexico Dept. of Game and Fish has been stocking Lake Maloya for decades.
-The result is some very large rainbow and brown trout hiding in the lake.
-There are numerous reports of three pound fish over 25".
-The lake is restricted to non-motorized boats, but once you feel the quiet in Sugarite Canyon State Park you'll want to preserve it too.
-Check with the NMDGF for regulations.
+The New Mexico Department of Game and Fish has been stocking Lake Maloya for decades.
+The result is some huge rainbow and brown trout hiding in the lake.
+There are numerous reports of three-pound fish over 25 inches long.
+The lake is restricted to non-motorized boats, but once you experience the quiet in Sugarite Canyon State Park, you'll want to preserve it, too.
+Canoes and kayaks are welcome and can be rented at many locations outside the park.
+Check with the New Mexico Department of Game and Fish for regulations.

 Coal Mining History

 The coal mining camp of Sugarite once housed over a thousand workers.
-Closed in 1941, the mines were sealed up and most of the equipment and buildings relocated, but the remnants of the mining camp in Sugarite are a popular attraction for history buffs.
-Many relics are left for explorers such as building foundations and train carts.
+After the mine closed in 1941, the mines were sealed up, and most of the equipment and buildings were relocated.
+Still, the remnants of the mining camp remain, and now these relics are a popular attraction for history buffs.
+Much of the items left behind, such as train carts and building foundations, are ideal for exploring.
 Interpretive signs mark the old mines and several key structures.
 A short hiking trail takes visitors on a tour of the camp.